essiaajroud/SAMURAI-Rover/README.md

 ## Description

-SAMURAI (Smart Autonomous Mobile Unit with Real-time AI) is an AI-powered detection and tracking system, now integrated with ROS2 for robotics applications.
+SAMURAI is an AI-powered detection and tracking system, now integrated with ROS2 for robotics applications.

 ## Features